 Is there treatment for CRPS?

 The cornerstone for CRPS treatment is specialized physical therapy.
 However, physical therapy can be extremely painful and therefore difficult for patients to perform.
 Our goal at Acute Pain Therapies is to facilitate a patient’s ability to perform physical therapy by utilizing nerve pain treatment.
-We do this utilizing protocols involving patient-controlled, motor sparing nerve catheter placement as well as a ketamine infusion regimen.
+We do this utilizing protocols involving nerve treatments including blocks, cryoablation, radiofrequency ablation, spinal cord stimulators, peripheral nerve stimulators, ketamine infusions, and regenerative medicine.
 We also partner with community members who we have found to be experts in treating CRPS from the standpoint of the provider’s individual discipline.
 There is no such thing as one provider who can manage all of CRPS.
 It requires a team approach from a community of compassionate medical experts.

 The three pillars of therapy emphasized by Acute Pain Therapies are: functional status optimization, psychological well-being, and pain control itself.
 The specialized nerve pain treatment we offer in Bellevue will complement the other two pillars, but without the psychological and functional elements of therapy, our treatments will not be successful.
 We therefore provide pain services as well as a concierge referral based system to ensure patients who commit to getting better have a complete and robust experience.

-Dr. Zachary Fisk is a trusted doctor in pain medicine.
-He is now accepting patients in the Bellevue area who are looking for advanced pain treatments.
-To see if you are a good candidate for our pain management services and physical therapy, schedule your consultation today.
+Dr. Zachary Fisk and Dr. Christina Julian are trusted doctors in pain medicine.
+They are now accepting patients in the Bellevue area who are looking for advanced pain treatments.
+To see if you are a good candidate for our pain management services, schedule your consultation today.